angga-22/wiket/README.md

   ...
 ```

-3. Log in to hosting server and setup the following files:

-    ### Add a new server block to nginx
+### 3. Log in to hosting server and add a new server block to nginx

     In the following example we setup a domain called `example.com`, but you should \*replace this with your own domain name\*.